Dev-Umisol/Secret-Scanning-API/README.md

 ## Indexes

-- `scans.user_id` — every "my scan history" query filters on this.
+- `scans.user_id` - every "my scan history" query filters on this.
-- `secrets.scan_id` — every "findings for this scan" query filters on this.
+- `secrets.scan_id` - every "findings for this scan" query filters on this.
-- `repos.github_id` — already indexed automatically via its `UNIQUE` constraint.
+- `repos.github_id` - already indexed automatically via its `UNIQUE` constraint.
-- No dedicated index on `severity` for sorting — results are filtered to a single scan first (small row count), so sorting the filtered set is cheap enough not to justify the write-time cost of an extra index.
+- No dedicated index on `severity` for sorting, results are filtered to a single scan first (small row count), so sorting the filtered set is cheap enough not to justify the write-time cost of an extra index.

 ## API Routes